usdot-jpo-sdcsdw/udp-interface/README.md

 # UDP Interface

-Currently the SDC/SDW stores and distributes Traveler Information Messages (TIMs).
+The SDC/SDW stores and distributes Traveler Information Messages (TIMs).
 The UDP Interface of the mvp SDC/SDW allows users to programmatically receive these TIMS bundled as Advisory Situation Data Distributions.
 To receive data from this interface, a specific UDP dialog sequence must be followed.
 The below diagram depicts this sequence.

 ![UDP Dialog Sequence](images/udp_dialog_sequence.png)